1 Mètre 96 En Pied

 1.96 m * 3.28084 ft/m ≈ 6.4307 ft

 2. Rounding for Practical Use: The result, 6.4307 feet, is quite precise.
-However, for most practical purposes, rounding to a reasonable number of decimal places is sufficient.
+Still, for most practical purposes, rounding to a reasonable number of decimal places is sufficient.
 Rounding to two decimal places, we get 6.43 feet.

-Therefore, 1 meter 96 is approximately 6.43 feet tall.
+So, 1 meter 96 is approximately 6.43 feet tall.

 Delving Deeper: The Mathematics Behind the Conversion